daniel-wojahn/zhal-lce/src/site/notes/Computational Analysis of Tibetan Legal Texts.md

 ![Longest Common Subsequence Heatmap](/img/user/assets/heatmap_lcs.png)

 ##### Interpretation:
-  - Bhutan vs. Dolanji and Dolanji vs. Leiden show particularly high LCS values, confirming that these versions retain long stretches of identical text.
+  - **Bhutan vs. Dolanji and Dolanji vs. Leiden show particularly high LCS values, confirming strong textual alignment** and suggesting that these versions preserve long, uninterrupted stretches of text with minimal alterations.
-  - The lowest LCS values (beyond Japan13’s missing sections) are found in certain later chapters when comparing Bailey 16 with the others, possibly indicating editorial changes over time.
+- **Bailey 16 shows notably lower LCS values in certain later chapters when compared with other versions**, implying structural or editorial divergence.
+However, this is not uniformly true for all later chapters, suggesting selective modifications rather than a continuous trend of increasing divergence over time.
-  - **Chapters 8 and 10 exhibit very high LCS values**, meaning that these sections are particularly stable across all versions, supporting the idea that they might have been copied with minimal alteration.
+- **Chapters 8, 10, and 12 exhibit particularly high LCS values**, indicating that these sections remained stable across all versions.
+This suggests they may have been copied with fewer changes, potentially reflecting core material that was transmitted with greater fidelity.

 ### 4.3.
 Syntactic Distance (POS-Level)